valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+Chat GPT can help clarify information that is confusing, it can compile large data sets quickly, and it can help simplify concepts.
+It can also be used in everyday tasks like planning, prioritizing and even playing!
+There are multiple uses for AI in an educational and information processing setting, it's just about getting creative with it and ensuring the info and work are accurate.
+I feel excited about the possibilites of incorporating AI in this learning journey and what it can help me accomplish.

 ---

 ### 2. **Data Task: Sorting in Pivot Charts**